Compositional Dietary Nutrition Ontology

-CDNO provides structured terminologies to describe nutritional attributes of crop plants and their harvested materials that contribute to human diet.
+CDNO provides structured terminologies to describe nutritional attributes of material entities that contribute to human diet.

 - ID Space